-A sound understanding of landlord-tenant laws is crucial for rental property owners.
+A sound understanding of landlord-tenant laws is crucial for property owners.
 Whether it’s the Fair Housing Act or security deposit laws, complying with local rental laws is crucial for maintaining a good relationship with your tenants.
 It can also keep you protected from legal liabilities.

 This is a legal concept that landlords must know.
-This constitutes one of your tenants’ most basic rights.
-Failing to comply can negatively affect the relationship you’ve built with your tenant and can have legal consequences.
+It constitutes one of your tenants’ most basic rights, ensuring their right to quiet enjoyment of the property they rent.

 “Covenant” is a legal term that refers to a promise or unspoken agreement to engage in or refrain from a specified action.
 As such, the quiet enjoyment covenant is included in most residential and commercial lease agreements, even if it’s not explicitly mentioned in a contract.